 The Bomas of Kenya is a live museum featuring the colorful tribal life of Kenya.
 The facility includes a recreated tribal village consisting of many Bomas (homesteads).
 Here, you can see how the tribal people live their lives in the wilds.
 Each Boma depicts a different major ethnic group.

 Africa has many tribal people.
 The Bomas of Kenya is the best place to learn about the life and lifestyle of these tribes.
-You can learn about their art, culture, history, and crafts of each major tribe here.
+You can learn about the art, culture, history, and crafts of each major tribe here.
 The facility also has an auditorium where tribal shows and dances take place each evening.

 7. Nairobi Nightlife